decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## Core Operations

-The operations in this section make use of a "Precomputations" set of steps.
-The "Precomputations" steps must be executed before the steps in the "Procedure" of each operation and include computations that can be cached and re-used multiple times (like creating the generators etc.) or procedural steps like de-structuring inputted arrays.

 The operations of this section make use of functions and sub-routines defined in [Utility Operations](#utility-operations).
 More specifically,

 - `hash_to_scalar` is defined in [Section 4.3](#hash-to-scalar)
 - `calculate_domain` and `calculate_challenge` are defined in [Section 4.4](#domain-calculation) and [Section 4.5](#challenge-calculation) correspondingly.
 - `serialize`, `signature_to_octets`, `octets_to_signature`, `proof_to_octets`, `octets_to_proof` and `octets_to_pubkey` are defined in [Section 4.6](#serialization)

+The following operations also make use of the `create_generators` operation defined in [Section 4.1](#generator-point-computation), to create generator points on `G1` (see [Messages and Generators](#messages-and-generators)).
+Note that the values of those points depends only on a cipheruite defined seed.
+As a result, the output of that operation can be cached to avoid unnecessary calls to the `create_generators` procedure.
+See [Section 4.1](#generator-point-computation) for more details.

 ### Sign